Periods and harmonic analysis on spherical varieties: Introduction

 First, although we phrase our results throughout this paper in such a way that they should apply as stated to the non-wavefront cases, most of our proofs break down.
 There are not many classes of non-wavefront varieties that we know of (the example $\GGL_n\backslash \SSO_{2n+1}$ is the typical one), but it seems that the non-wavefront case requires, and will lead to, a better understanding of harmonic analysis for $p$-adic groups and their homogeneous spaces.
 Notice that the example mentioned is also used by Knop \cite[\S 10]{KnHC}, to illustrate that his powerful theory of invariant differential operators on spherical varieties provides a genuine extension of the action of the center of the universal enveloping algebra.

-Secondly, since our Plancherel decomposition is based on the understanding of how discrete series vary with the central character (cf.\ the Discrete Series Conjecture \ref{dsconjecture}), it would be desirable to show in general (and not case-by-case, which can be done ``by hand'') that this conjecture holds, for instance that the unfolding process of \S \ref{ssunfolding} proves it.
+Secondly, since our Plancherel decomposition is based on the understanding of how discrete series vary with the central character (cf.\ the Discrete Series Conjecture \ref{dsconjecture}), it would be desirable to show in general (and not case-by-case, which can be done ``by hand'') that this conjecture holds, for instance that the unfolding process of \S \ref{ssunfolding} proves it. { This is a problem which pertains to the cases which are not what we call ``strongly factorizable''; the explicit Plancherel decomposition of section \ref{sec:explicit} via ``Eisenstein integrals'' is also open in those cases.}

 Third, it would be desirable to settle the combinatorial assumptions of some of the theorems (notably, Theorem \ref{advancedscattering}) in some generality.

 And, finally, a large class of problems has to do with developing Paley-Wiener theorems for spaces of Harish-Chandra--Schwartz or compactly supported functions.